ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 ### Converting to the Canonical Shape

-Since csvcubed doesn't current support multi-measure data sets in the [pivoted shape](#pivoted-shape), it is often necessary to convert your data from the [pivoted shape](#pivoted-shape) into the [canonical shape](#canonical-shape).
+Since csvcubed doesn't currently support multi-measure data sets in the [pivoted shape](#pivoted-shape), it is often necessary to convert your data from the [pivoted shape](#pivoted-shape) into the [canonical shape](#canonical-shape).
 See the following examples using the [pandas library](https://pandas.pydata.org/) in python and the [tidyverse library](https://tidyverse.org/) in R to convert from the pivoted to the canonical shape.

 Starting with a dataframe in the pivoted shape: